rajanikhatri/Music_RRecommender_Simulation/README.md

 ## Terminal Output Screenshots

-These screenshots show example recommendations for multiple user profiles in the terminal.
+These screenshots show example recommendations for multiple user profiles in the terminal, plus optional test output.

 Save the screenshot files in: `images/`